Dangerous Games (Steel novel): Plot

-Alix Phillips is a single mother who was widowed at age 20 and has a 19-year-old daughter, Faye.
-Now that her daughter is in college, Alix is able to take on lengthier and more dangerous assignments.
-Alix sets out to expose government corruption, and ends up embarking on an international journey.
+Alix Phillips is a widowed single mother of a 19-year-old daughter, Faye.
+Now that her daughter is in college, Alix can take on lengthier and more dangerous assignments.
+She sets out to expose government corruption, and ends up embarking on an international journey.
 While uncovering the political underworld, she falls for her cameraman, Ben Chapman, who is an ex-Navy Seal.
 They uncover secrets of the past mixed with love.

 Reception

-Pam Norfolk of the Lancashire Post called the book a “page-turning political thriller, a gripping story of corruption, ambition, power and international intrigue.”
+Pam Norfolk of the Lancashire Post called the book a "page-turning political thriller, a gripping story of corruption, ambition, power and international intrigue."